kalilou/Terraform_tutorial_VPC/README.md

-### Basic AWS VPC with one public subnet and two private subnets
+### Basic AWS VPC with one public subnet and two private subnets with terraform

 This example depicts a creation of a basic AWS VPC